If you want to learn how to be more confident, it is essential to understand the role self-confidence plays in your

 If you have a number of examples of overcoming fear, you may notice patterns developing that you can use to overcome any current challenge that scares you.

 If you want to learn how to be more confident use this simple thinking exercise to prove to yourself that you have the ability to overcome things you are fearful about.

 Knowledge of previous achievements can help boost self-confidence.

 3. Think confidently to overcome negativity

-Rather than focus on weaknesses that you wish to improve, focus on the positive and expand them.
+Rather than focus on weaknesses that you wish to improve, focus on expanding your unique strengths

 One of the things I learned when I started my coaching business, was how to replace negative thoughts (see next action) with positive ones.

-My intentionally creating positive thoughts, and reframing bad situations into a positive focus, made great things happen.
+My intentionally created positive thoughts, and reframed bad situations into a positive focus, which made great things happen.

-With that tiny mind shift, I was able to get new clients quicker and stay confident and positive every day.
+With that tiny mindset shift, I was able to get new clients quicker and stay confident and positive every day.

 4. Increase your capabilities

 How can you be more confident?
 By increasing your capabilities.